miraemilia/evergreen-fullstack/README.md

 3. Cart: a user is able to...
    - add products to a shopping cart
    - manage their shopping cart
-   - (backend only: checkout the shopping cart / place an order)
+   - checkout the shopping cart / place an order
 4. Order Management: a user is able to...
-   - (backend only: view their order history)
+   - view their order history
-   - (backend only: track the status of their order)
    - (backend only: cancel their order while it is processing)

 ### Admin